Dualic/petshop/readme.md

 The API supports all CRUD operations for four different tables in database.
 Sensitive information is hidden in GCP Secret Manager.
 Cloud Functions have access to them.

-All infrastructure can be created through Terraform.
+All infrastructure can be created through Terraform... but using Cloud Build for it encountered a problem with variables.
+Apparently we'd need to host the variables file in a GCP bucket.
-CI/CD pipeline mirrors the GitHub repository to GCP Cloud Source Repository.
-Cloud Build can then build any changes to infrastructure through Terraform.
 Updating the cloud functions are done through a separate Cloud Build.
+Any Pull Request to Master triggers the build.